Yves Daccord: The Edgelands Institute

 In 2020, Yves Daccord founded the Edgelands Institute, Harvard University's first-ever pop-up research institute.
 The institute was founded in partnership with Dr. Beatriz Arcila Botero and Danil Kerimi, and incubated at the Berkman Klein Center for Internet and Society at Harvard University.

 The institute's methodology consists of "popping-up" in different cities around the world to understand the use of digital security technologies, capture local power dynamics, and host diverse spaces of conversation.
 The institute has so far has been present in five different cities, Medellín, Geneva, Cúcuta, Nairobi, and Houston.
 The institute has many institutional partnerships including with Magnum Photography, the Berkman Klein Center for Internet and Society at Harvard University, Casa de las Estratégias, among others.

-Given its temporary nature, the institute is set to dissolve in 2025.

 Our common home

 In 2022, Yves Daccord became the Chair of Our Common Home, a networked organization which aims to empower people to build the common good for the environment.
 The philosophy of our common home consists in promoting civic participation of everyone in society, with a focus on people holding more traditional values and feel attached to their place and traditions.
-Our common home supports the creation of civic associations around the world to carry its mission locally and engage a wider part of the population in the debates around environmental protection.
+Our Common Home supports the creation of civic associations around the world to carry its mission locally and engage a wider part of the population in the debates around environmental protection.